Burton Pidsea

 The boundary wall with the year 1843 inlaid in the stonework at Edward Baxter's brickworks near the junction of New Road and Main Road, Burton Pidsea.
 The site of the former brickworks is now a residential area.

-According to the 2011 UK census, Burton Pidsea parish had a population of 944, an increase on the 2001 UK census figure of 888.
+According to the 2021 UK census, Burton Pidsea parish had a population of 979, compared to the 2011 UK census figure of 944, which itself was an increase on the 2001 UK census figure of 888.

-There is a church, village hall, a minimarket shop which incorporates on its forecourt a petrol station, two public houses, a primary school and a playing field.
+There is a church, village hall, a minimarket shop which incorporates on its forecourt a petrol station, two public houses including The Nancy (both of which are now closed), a primary school and a playing field.

 Other local amenities include a bowls club.

-The church dedicated to Saint Peter and Saint Paul was designated a Grade I listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.
+St Peter and St Paul's Church, Burton Pidsea was designated a Grade I listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.

 The name Burton derives from the Old English burhtūn meaning 'settlement at the fort'.
 Pidsea was originally a separate village, deriving from the Old English pidesǣ meaning 'marsh lake'.